Package Structure

 from muxi.server.api import create_app

-from muxi.server.websocket import WebSocketManager
+from muxi.server.ws import WebSocketManager

 # CLI imports